 This review, by poet James Tipton, first appeared in MexConnect online mazazine.

 Tony Burton’s passion is Mexico, and particularly Western Mexico.
 Most readers of MexConnect find his many articles on Mexico to be both fascinating and useful, articles with titles like “Guayabitos – the Family Vacation Spot,” or the four-part series, “Can Mexico’s Largest Lake Be Saved,” or “Butterflies by the Million: The Monarchs of Michoacán.”
 Burton currently puts together “Did You Know?
 Facts About Mexico,” a monthly MexConnect feature, offering answers to such questions as: “Did you know blacks outnumbered Spaniards in Mexico until after 1810?” or “Did you know the oldest winery in the Americas is in Parras de la Fuente” or “Did you know the birth control pill came from Mexican yams?”
-[Note: all of these articles are accessible in the Did you know archives.]

 This man has a knack for searching out and then writing well about interesting places, people and events.
 Because I like to read what Tony Burton writes, Lake Chapala through the ages is one of those books I would buy sight unseen.

 Many readers own his book Western Mexico-A Traveller’s Treasury (now in its third edition in English with a new edition well under way), which has taken us to off-the-beaten-path destinations.
 A geographer, Burton has also created the definitive street maps of the Lake Chapala area, maps that have been copied by others but which are original with Burton: Lake Chapala Maps – 2008.
 Obviously Burton is no stranger to our shores here at Lake Chapala.